 The social work student must value social justice, which includes promoting equality and human rights and recognizing the dignity of every human being.

 The social work student must appreciate the value of human diversity.
-He/she must serve in an appropriate manner all persons in need of assistance, regardless of the person’s age, class, race, religious affiliation (or lack thereof), gender, disability, sexual orientation and/or value system.
+They must serve in an appropriate manner all persons in need of assistance, regardless of the person’s age, class, race, religious affiliation (or lack thereof), gender, disability, sexual orientation and/or value system.
 Social work students must not impose their own personal, religious, sexual, and/or cultural values on their clients.
-The social work student must know how his/her values, attitudes, beliefs, emotions and past experiences affect his/her thinking, behavior and relationships.
-The student must be willing to examine and change his/her behavior when it interferes with his/her working with clients and other professionals.
+The social work student must know how their values, attitudes, beliefs, emotions and past experiences affect their thinking, behavior and relationships.
+The student must be willing to examine and change their behavior when it interferes with their working with clients and other professionals.
 The student must be able to work effectively with others in subordinate positions as well as with those in authority.

 The social work student must abide by the ethical standards of the profession developed by the National Association of Social Workers (NASW) Code of Ethics.
 In general, the social work student must behave professionally by knowing and practicing within the scope of social work, respecting others, being punctual and dependable, prioritizing responsibilities and completing assignments on time.
 The social work student must learn to be resilient in the face of the undesirable effects of stress and avoid burnout by exercising appropriate self-care including the development of cooperative and facilitative relationships with colleagues and peers.
 Adapted from the NASW Code of Ethics: